 At Saddleback, we call these the first-base commitments.
 You commit yourself to Christ for salvation, and then you commit yourself to other Christians for membership in our church family.

 At Saddleback, we only expect of our members what the Bible clearly expects of all believers.
 These expectations are summarized in our membership covenant.
 It is the most important element of our membership class.

 A personal profession of Christ as Lord and Savior, baptism by immersion as a public symbol of one’s faith, completion of the membership class, and a signed commitment to abide by Saddleback’s membership covenant.

 I urge you to prayerfully prepare and adopt a membership covenant in your congregation if you don’t have one.
 It can revolutionize your church.

 You may worry, “If we adopt a membership covenant, there will be some who leave our church over it.”
 You’re right.
 There will be some.
-But here is the fact of reality: People are going to leave your church no matter what you do.
+But here is the reality: People are going to leave your church no matter what you do.
 Don’t be afraid of people leaving.
 People even walked away from Jesus.